syncfusion-content/blazor-docs/blazor/heatmap-chart/events.md

 ## CellDoubleClicked

-When you double click on a HeatMap cell, the [CellDoubleClicked](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapEvents.html#Syncfusion_Blazor_HeatMap_HeatMapEvents_CellDoubleClicked) event is triggered.
-More information about the arguments in this event can be found [here](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.CellDoubleClickEventArgs.html).
+When you double-click on a HeatMap cell, the [CellDoubleClicked](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapEvents.html#Syncfusion_Blazor_HeatMap_HeatMapEvents_CellDoubleClicked) event is triggered.
+To learn more about the arguments for this event, refer to the documentation [here](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.CellDoubleClickEventArgs.html).

 The following example demonstrates how to use the `CellDoubleClicked` event to retrieve the value of a cell, as well as its x-axis and y-axis labels, by performing a double-click action.